-An analysis of the private client loan portfolio and asset quality information is provided on pages 38 and 39.
+An analysis of the private client loan portfolio and asset quality information is provided on pages 37 to 38.

 Corporate client activities

 We focus on traditional client-driven corporate lending activities, in addition to customer flow related treasury and trading execution services.